PonyCui/OCDebugger/README.md

 OCDebugger will handle less 32K response data, and send to server, web application will try to convert JSON into pretty style.
 The request header and response header are also handled.

+You can change the Request Header or Request Body, click Resend button, make a different request again.

 ### Remote and Local Logging
 OCDebugger makes logging much easier than you thing.
 You ```#import "OCDebugger.h"``` into prefix header file.
 That's enough.
 All NSLog() message will send to server and save in local.
 And we eager to do more, we want to debug like ```lldb```, and we will finish it next version.